Reasons to choose APT

 For steel superstructures on ocean going vessels, soda blasting is ideal.
 It can be used to remove rust as well as paint stripping.
 The steel is ready for repainting immediately after the blasting process is completed.
 In most cases we are asked to apply a surface protective coating or primer and then carry out the painting.
 Soda blasting passivates the steel, preventing the immediate rusting associated with conventional steel stripping and preparation methods however, we do advise that your vessel is painted as soon as possible.

-For our specialist commercial painting contractors take a look here
+See our specialist commercial painting contractors for information.

 Fibreglass and carbon fibre craft can be cleaned safely as only contaminants and unwanted coatings are removed.
 Old anti-fouling paint can be completely removed, leaving the surface ready for re-painting.
 Steel hulls and superstructure can be stripped to the base metal with no damage or distortion, unlike with conventional blasting employed by traditional marine cleaning companies.
 Areas around the rivets, screws and artistic metalwork, such as found on many wood construction narrow boats and wide beam barges, are easily cleaned.
 No more remnants of paint in those hard-to-reach places that conventional cleaning leaves behind – you get a perfect surface that is ready for re-painting.